 Hear No Evil ...
 Why Developers Disguise Big Developments as Small, and the City Lets Them

 Like any profession, property developers have a lot of tricks of the trade, ways to cut corners and sneak by requirements.
 For example, it's obvious that a development with many houses has more impact on neighbors and the environment than a small one - 20 new houses is more damaging than 2.
 Smaller developments are also easier for cities to approve since many fewer people are affected by, and will object to, 2 houses than 20.
 It's divide and conquer, a slow drip, for cities that wish to approve any and all development.
+See our blog "Shorewood Planning Commission v.
+The People of Shorewood" for more.

-In that case, if you're a developer, wouldn't you like to make your big development look small to avoid the big development rules?
+If you're a developer, wouldn't you like to make your big development look small to avoid the big development rules?
 Of course.
 That's why many laws look at the overall development plan, even if only the first few houses are presented, to prevent developers from playing the big development/small development shell game.

 Surely, then, the City is requiring the development to be reviewed based on its full scope, right?

 Surely not.
-The City is evaluating this as a 2 house project even the Planning Department knows it is likely more.
+The City is evaluating this as a 2 house project even though the Planning Department knows it's likely more.
 For example, the picture below was prepared by Andrew Budde, the City Engineer.
 In Mr. Budde's words, the pink highlighted area is "Land owned by the same developer and likely a future phase.
 Confirm utility needs and dept of sewer."
 The City is planning for 8 to 10 houses while reviewing it as two.

 Ed.
 Note: The blue circle was added by KSB and was not in Mr. Budde's original.